 - Dedicated apps

 - Easy installation

 - Family sharing that allows other members to adjust the thermostat too

 - Control the thermostat from anywhere in the world using your phone

 - Set up a schedule for your heater or air conditioner

 - Motion detection and geofencing so that it can figure out whether you are home or not

 Two alums of Apple, Matt Rogers, and Tony Fadell were responsible for designing the Nest thermostat.
 While most thermostats have a standard plastic white finish because of which they can blend into any environment, the Nest has an aesthetically pleasing look.
-The Ecobee 3 and Ecobee4 also left behind the traditional designs of a thermostat and instead have an aesthetic look along with advanced functionality.
+The Ecobee 3 and Ecobee 4 also left behind the traditional look of a thermostat and instead have an aesthetic look along with advanced functionality.

 - They all look good